Using Influence Maps

 Subscribed

-Yes, there are cultures where Machiavellian scheming is more the norm than others.
+Yes, there are corporate cultures where Machiavellian scheming is more the norm than others.
 This is a separate from the simple fact that you will achieve better outcomes in the long run if you learn to up your influence game.
-Henschel here suggests a reframe.
-If you tend to think “I hate politics”, would you equally say, “I hate relationships?”
-As he puts, it, politics can be both positive and self-empowering.
-Using his definition, whenever you act in the interest of your own future success, you are being political.
-I love that.

 Let’s get started.